skycoin/skycoin/src/api/README.md

 ### Get wallet seed

+API sets: `SEED`

-This endpoint is supported only when `-enable-seed-api` option is enabled and the wallet is encrypted.
+This endpoint is supported only when the wallet is encrypted and either `-enable-seed-api` option is enabled or equivalent `--enable-api=SEED` is specified.

 ```
 URI: /api/v1/wallet/seed